News and Events

 layout styles

-Local Residents Make a Difference in Sierra Leone
+Local Residents Make a Difference in Sierra Leone (February 2018)

 The Lehigh Valley Professional Chapter of Engineers Without Borders just returned from Sierra Leone, West Africa where they helped build vital infrastructure.
 Herb Klotz, Chris Blechschmidt and his daughter Emilia just returned from Sierra Leone with the Lehigh Valley Professional Chapter of Engineers Without Borders.